rodolfojcj/drupalbaseplus-cookbook/README.md

 * `default['drupalbaseplus']['database_site_password']` - database user password to configure the web site with
 * `default['drupalbaseplus']['theme_default']` - Drupal theme to set as the default one
 * `default['drupalbaseplus']['cache-clear']` - Drupal type of cache to clear via Drush, default to 'all'
+* `default['drupalbaseplus']['jsons_for_drush_make']` - array of JSON strings containing projects, libraries and translations to build the drush make file.
+First position is for the parent or base site and each of the following positions correspond directly to each site deeper in the hierachy; normally only the parent and one child site will be used
+* `default['drupalbaseplus']['modules_themes_to_enable']` - array of modules and themes to enable via `drush pm-enable` command
+* `default['drupalbaseplus']['modules_themes_to_disable']` - array of modules and themes to disable via `drush pm-disable` command; useful when child site wants to disable some modules already disable by its parent site
+* `default['drupalbaseplus']['can_reinstall']` - boolean attribute to allow (or not) the reinstallation of the web site.
+It is a safeguard to avoid losing, specially by mistake in a production environment, an already installed website.
+It is `false` by default

 Usage
 -----